swapnilholkar/StockItUp/README.md

 # A Web Application for Gathering Expert Opinion and Providing Plausible Stock Trend Information

+## Getting Started

-The applcaiton can be accessed through the following URL : http://35.177.125.254:8000/.
+In order to use the application you need to have an account.
+The applicaiton can be accessed through the following URL : http://35.177.125.254:8000/.
 This is the most up to date version of the application.

-## Getting Started

-In order to use the application you need to have an account

-### use an exisitng account
+### Use an exisitng account

 To login in immediately, you can use the follwoing username and password: